 So, now is the time to take action.
 You don’t have to be obsessed.
 You just have to keep it in the back of your mind, just in case.
 Here’s what to do:

 - First of all, don’t smoke.
 This one should be a no-brainer.
 Not only does smoking double your risk of skin cancer, but it can also cause all kinds of more serious life-threatening cancers.
 So get rid of those cigarettes.
 They’re not doing anything good for you.

 - Cut down on your sun exposure.
 Studies reveal that many cases of skin cancer are directly related to cell DNA damage that is brought on by too much direct exposure to the sun’s harmful UVA and UVB rays.
 It’s a good idea to minimize your exposure to the sun during its peak hours between 11 AM and 4 PM.
 Also, keep in mind that UV rays are damaging regardless of the season or the temperature.
 Even in Antarctica, your skin can be damaged by UV rays.

 And it can’t hurt to use sunscreen any time you’re going to be out in the sun for more than just a few minutes at a time.
 Always have sunscreen in your medicine cabinent, and apply it liberally whenever you think you might be out for a while.
 Sunscreen does no harm.
 In fact, it’s an underappreciated product that pretty much everyone should use more often.

-3. Keep an eye on your skin.
-People with moles are at a higher risk of skin cancer, as are people who have trouble healing from burns or other types of wounds.
-Any time you go to see your doctor, it’s a good idea to alert her to any skin problems that you are even slightly worried about.
-If you have any itchy moles or scabs that never seem to go away, these are early warning signs of potentially more serious problems later on.
+3. Watch your skin.
+People with moles have a higher risk of skin cancer, as do people who have difficulty healing from burns or other types of wounds.
+Whenever you go to Pantai Pasir Putih Indonesia, it’s a good idea to remind him of a skin problem that you’re even a little worried about.
+If you have an itchy mole or scab that never seems to go away, this is an early warning sign of a potentially more serious problem later in life.